Borel asymptotic dimension and hyperfinite equivalence relations: Topological dynamics and C* -algebras

 \begin{proof} Statement (i) follows from Theorem \ref{thm:normal_clopen}, Theorem \ref{thm:clopen_folner}, and \cite[Thm.
 10.2]{Kerr} when $X$ is $0$-dimensional, and from \cite[Thm.
 7.6 and Cor.
 7.7]{KeSz} in the remaining cases.
 When the action is minimal, $\mathcal{Z}$-stability follows from (i) and \cite[Thm.
 12.4]{Kerr}, and finite nuclear dimension follows from $\mathcal{Z}$-stability and \cite[Thm.
 A]{CETWW}. \end{proof}

-\begin{cor} Consider the collection of free minimal continuous actions $G \acts X$ where $G$ is a countable group that is a union of groups satisfying the assumption of Theorem \ref{thm:normal_clopen}, $X$ is a compact metrizable space, and either $X$ has finite covering dimension or the action $G \acts X$ has the topological small boundary property.
+\begin{cor} Consider the collection of free minimal continuous actions $G \acts X$ where $G$ is a countably infinite group that is an increasing union of groups satisfying the assumption of Theorem \ref{thm:normal_clopen}, $X$ is a compact metrizable space, and either $X$ has finite covering dimension or the action $G \acts X$ has the topological small boundary property.
 Then the crossed products arising from these actions are classified by the Elliot invariant (ordered $K$-theory paired with tracial states) and are simple ASH algebras of topological dimension at most $2$. \end{cor}

 \begin{proof} The crossed products $C(X) \rtimes G$ of these actions have finite nuclear dimension by Corollary \ref{cor:cstar1}, satisfy the universal coefficient theorem (since the groups we consider are amenable) \cite[Prop.
 10.7]{Tu99}, and are stably finite (since they come from free minimal actions of amenable groups).
 Therefore these crossed products are classified by their Elliot invariants \cite[Cor.
 D]{TWW} and are simple ASH algebras of topological dimension at most $2$ \cite[Thm.
 6.2.(iii)]{TWW}. \end{proof}